bright/new-www/_posts/2018-02-16-charts-on-android-1.md

 }
 ```

-This function and Parser from previous paragraph creates DataSet from `csv` resource.
+This function and Parser from previous paragraph creates `LineDataSet` from `csv` resource.
 Now simply call it for each `csv` file and create `LineData`:

 ``` kotlin
 val bananaDataSet = getEntriesFromCSV(R.raw.banana_bread, "Banana Bread")